 Hey Folks, in this module we will learn Python Operators and their types with their order of precedence.
 This is the most important basic concept which is necessary to be known.
 So let’s start.

-Python operators are used to performing various operations on different sets of variables and values.
+Python operators are used to perform various operations on different sets of variables and values.
 These operators once operate any two values at a time.

 The use of multiple operators in a single set of equations leads to operator precedence.